sophiabrandt/100-days-of-code/r-1-log.md

 I worked on a Node backend with TypeScript and learned that you can use TS/JavaScript classes to model the data from the database.
 I took a peek at Docker.

+### R1D56

+I worked on the TypeScript Node.js REST API and did a tiny bit Elixir.
+No big AHA moments today.

+React: Dave Ceddia has some good short posts on the [useContext Hook](https://daveceddia.com/usecontext-hook/) and the [useReducer Hook](https://daveceddia.com/usereducer-hook-examples/).